- Background Information Form: March 1st

 - Official Transcripts and References: March 1st

-Admission to the Doctor of Veterinary Medicine Program is determined by the evaluation of academic requirements, the information provided in the Background Information Form, three confidential referee assessments, and, when appropriate, an interview (MMI).
+Admission to the Doctor of Veterinary Medicine Program is determined by the evaluation of academic requirements, including the Casper test, the information provided in the Background Information Form, three confidential referee assessments, and, when appropriate, an interview. .

 Background Information Form:

 After you have submitted your application to the DVM program and it has been processed, you will find a link to the BIF in your ‘Documents’ list on WebAdvisor.
 Please ensure you log-in as an Applicant.
 The ‘Documents’ section can be found within the ‘Communications’ heading.